ericbulloch/kwmd/README.md

 .
 ```

+To read the second message I just need to type the following:

+`retr 2`

+POP3 is very straight forward and once I learned a few commands it became very easy to do what I needed for capture the flag events.

 ### Website

 This section will most likely become its own file instead of just a section.
 For now, I am just starting with the process.